file-format/Docs/en/video/mpg.md

 ## Program stream of MPG file format ##

-Program stream is a container for multiplexing digital audio, video and more.
-The Program Stream format is specified in the 1st part of MPEG-1 (ISO/IEC 11172-1) and 1st part of MPEG-2 , Systems (ISO/IEC standard 13818-1/ITU-T H.222.0).
-The MPEG-2 Program Stream is analog based and similar to ISO/IEC 11172 Systems layer and forward compatible.
+The program stream is a container for multiplexing digital audio, video, and more.
+The Program Stream format is specified in the 1st part of MPEG-1 (ISO/IEC 11172-1) and 1st part of MPEG-2, Systems (ISO/IEC standard 13818-1/ITU-T H.222.0).
+The MPEG-2 Program Stream is analog-based and similar to ISO/IEC 11172 Systems layer and forward compatible.

 ### Coding details ###

-Here is the coding details of partial MPEG-2 Program Stream pack header format:
+Here are the coding details of partial MPEG-2 Program Stream pack header format:

 |           Name           |  Number of bits   |                                         Description                                         |
 ---|---|---|